freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - It's the `--oneline` flag
 - Type `git log --oneline` into the terminal and press enter

-## 800. Add Drop Table Reference
+## 800. Add Drop Column Reference

 ### 800.1

 If you look at the logs, it added the bug fix commit from `main`, and then the commit you added to this branch on top of it.
 Now, when this branch is ready to be merged into `main`, it will have all the same features and fixes.
 You should try to keep your branches up to date like this by rebasing them often.
-In your JSON file, add a reference for dropping a column.
+In your JSON file, add a `drop` key to the `column` object with a reference for dropping a column.
 The syntax is in the hints, give it a try first.

 #### HINTS